chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, this seed is difficult to maintain.

-(3) It is difficult to fully ripen the fruit of the precious human body
+##### (3) It is difficult to fully ripen the fruit of the precious human body

 Even if there is no accidental consumption of good fortune, no anger, no jealousy, and the ten virtues, vows, and six perfections are also cultivated.

 At the end of life, compared with the blessings and rewards of life after life, if the karma is heavy, the results of bad karma will appear first, and the good results of the precious human rebirth will be delayed, and it will be difficult to fully mature.

 You may even fall into the evil realms.
-This is the karma of the world, and no one can change it.
+This is the working of karma in the world, and no one can change it.

 Buddhist scriptures say: